Why choose Seattle Children's Kidney Transplant Program?

-A kidney transplant is also called a renal transplant; "renal" means kidney-related.
+A kidney transplant is also called a renal transplant.
+“Renal” means kidney-related.
 The transplant is the process of placing a healthy donor kidney in a patient who needs it.
-A transplant may involve removal of the patient’s own diseased kidneys.
-The transplant process requires extensive preparation and lifetime follow-up care.
+A transplant may also involve removing the patient's own diseased kidneys.
+The transplant process requires extensive preparation and follow-up care for life.

-Children need a kidney transplant because their kidneys have stopped working or will soon stop.
-When the kidneys are damaged or diseased and can no longer work, waste builds up in the blood and damages the body.
+Children may need a kidney transplant because their kidneys have stopped working or will soon stop working.
+When the kidneys are damaged or diseased, they can no longer work properly and waste (such as nitrogen and creatinine) builds up in the blood and damages the body.
 Learn more about how the kidneys work.

-There are many kidney diseases that can lead to kidney failure and the need for transplant.
+Many kidney diseases can lead to kidney failure and the need for transplant.